 Asthma and bronchitis are inflammatory lung diseases in which the lower airways swell, resulting in breathing difficulty.
 Asthma is a chronic disease characterized by recurrent episodes of airway narrowing.
-Bronchitis can be a short-term or acute illness, typically lasting 1 to several weeks, or an ongoing, chronic disease.
+Bronchitis can be a short-term or acute illness, typically lasting several weeks, or an ongoing, chronic disease.
 Bronchitis involves irritation of the mucous membranes lining the airways.
 Although some similarities exist, asthma and bronchitis are different diseases with different treatment strategies.

 Acute bronchitis is an infection of the airway lining with a cough that typically lasts several weeks.
 It is usually caused by a viral infection.
 Less than 10 percent of cases are due to a bacterial infection, according to the American College of Chest Physicians.
 The lining of the airways returns to normal after the infection clears.
 Chronic bronchitis is a more serious disease that occurs primarily in people who smoke or have long-term exposure to air pollutants, causing permanent airway damage and breathing difficulties.